xebialabs-community/xld-docker-dev-run/README.md

 # xld_dev_run #

 Docker image that has XLD installed, mounts your source code and executes compilation using gradle wrapper.
-After compilation it starts XLD and links the `ext` to your plugin.
+After compilation it starts XLD and links the `ext` folder to your plugin.

 # Starting #